How To Add New User Account To Linux

 Linux users are great way to login and use Linux systems.
 Being a Linux system user means having a home directory.
 But this is not always true.
 Should it be?
 Should all Linux users have a home directory?
 No. For example services users those used for Linux daemons and services do not needs home directories.
 Also there may be some situations we do not need home directories.
 Another example is using Linux users just for authentication and providing VPN service.
 With

 -M options new user will be created without a home directory.

 Create A User With Account Expire Date

-In a busy system creating a lot of user without any restrction and future notificatin will create security problems.
-Some added users will be permanent for the Linux system but some others will be temrorary and should be removed or at least locked after some time.
+In a busy system creating a lot of user without any restriction and future notification will create security problems.
+Some added users will be permanent for the Linux system but some others will be temporary and should be removed or at least locked after some time.
 While adding new users we can set account expire date for the new user.
 Just issue

 -e option to the useradd command like below.
 In this example we set 28 February 2017 as account expire time for user nick.
 The date format is

 After adding user with a account expire date we can check this date with